Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Biased Tracers

-To quantify the systematic errors in the Lagrangian perturbation theory predictions for biased tracers, we compute the power spectra~$P_h$ of the halo samples at $z=0$ from simulations and compare to the predictions based on the bias parameter obtained from the simulations at $z_\star$.
-We compute the Eulerian bias $b_1(z=0)$ at $z=0$ using $b_1(z_\star)$ as
+To quantify the significance of the number conservation in the Lagrangian perturbation theory predictions for biased tracers, we compute the power spectra~$P_h$ of the halo samples at $z=0$ (or $z_\star$) from simulations and compare to the predictions based on the bias parameter obtained from the simulations at $z_\star$ (or $z=0$).
+The Eulerian bias parameter~$b_1$ at $z=0$ is related to the Eulerian bias parameter~$b_1$ at~$z_\star$ as \citep{FRY96,TEPE98,DEJESC18}